Academics |

 Academic Requirements

-Juniors, seniors, and exceptional sophomores in all majors with at least a 3.0 GPA are eligible to apply.
-If you have a lower GPA, you should consult with the UAlbany study abroad program coordinator.
+• Juniors, seniors, and exceptional sophomores in all majors with at least a 3.0 GPA are eligible to apply.

-Previous coursework in Asian Studies is strongly recommended.
+• Previous coursework in Asian Studies is strongly recommended, but not required.

 Non-SUNY students: Must have completed at least one year of Japanese study prior to the start of the program.